How to Run a Successful Nonprofit Membership Program | Donorbox

 You can only keep improving your nonprofit membership program if you track it, evaluate it, and take appropriate action based on when your organization needs to step up.

-Through tracking your members’ interactions with your nonprofit, their interests, and preferences, you’ll be able to provide them with the opportunities that will appeal to them the most.
+By tracking your members’ interactions with your nonprofit, their interests, and preferences, you’ll be able to provide them with the opportunities that will appeal to them the most.

 Tracking member engagement, gathering feedback, and understanding how well your nonprofit membership program is doing will help you strengthen it.
 The better you know your members, the more you can tailor the program to them – increasing the chances of them staying members and/or giving more.

-It’s essential that you communicate with your members regularly and frequently.
+It goes without saying that communication shouldn’t stop after a member signs up.
+In fact, it’s essential that you communicate with your members regularly and frequently.
 Stay at the forefront of their minds, while paying attention that you don’t spam them.

 Keep all your members updated by sending out regular newsletters with photos, videos, progress updates, event information, and more.